 California attorney general critical of migrant care at ICE detention centers

-- California Attorney General Rob Bonta released a 165-page report on April 29, 2025, revealing deficiencies in six privately-operated immigration detention centers across the state.
+- California Attorney General Rob Bonta released a 165-page report on April 30, 2024, criticizing six privately-operated ICE detention centers in the state for poor mental health care and other deficiencies.

 Federal crackdown on CA immigration increases even as justice system finds problems